What is good faith violation? How to avoid it + examples

 • Your brokerage can sell off your securities to account for what you owe without warning if the equity in your account falls below the margin requirement.

-Although not all securities are available to purchase with a cash account, there’s an extensive list of what you can purchase, including stocks, bonds, mutual funds, index funds, exchange-traded funds (ETFs), real estate investment trusts (REITs), and more.
-A margin account gives an investor access to short selling, futures, advanced option trades, etc. As an investor, weighing the benefits and risks of both accounts can help you make the appropriate decisions for your investment portfolio.
+Although not all securities are available to purchase with a cash account, theres an extensive list of what you can purchase, including stocks, bonds, mutual funds, index funds, exchange-traded funds (ETFs), real estate investment trusts (REITs), and more.

 What is settled cash?

-What does settled cash mean?
-Settled cash is the amount of cash that you have available in your account resulting from fully paid for securities.
-Once the cash has settled in your account, you can use this money to withdraw or purchase or sell securities.
+Settled cash is the amount of cash that you have available in your account resulting from fully paid-for securities.
+Once the cash has settled in your account, you can use this money to withdraw, purchase, or sell securities.
 Simply using the settled cash in your account will not result in a good faith violation.
-However, if you were to use funds that weren’t settled or were pending, it could result in a good faith violation.
-Cash available to trade is the amount of money that is readily available in your account that you can use to purchase securities.
-This cash in your account can be used immediately to make purchases.

 Examples of a good faith violation

-Good Faith Violations (GFV) can be a little tricky, so let’s review with a couple of examples.
+Good Faith Violations (GFV) can be a little tricky, so lets review with a couple of examples.

+a.
 Good faith violation example 1:

 • Let’s say your cash available to trade is $500 of settled cash.